pesto-students/p5-imran-shirajsayed13/Week-1/Exercise1.1/HowBrowserWorks.md

 The first substring that matches a rule is 2: according to rule #5 it is a term.
 The second match is 2 + 3: this matches the third rule: a term followed by an operation followed by another term.
 The next match will only be hit at the end of the input.
 2 + 3 - 1 is an expression because we already know that 2 + 3is a term, so we have a term followed by an operation followed by another term.
 2 + + will not match any rule and therefore is an invalid input.

+# WebKit CSS parser #
+WebKit uses Flex and Bison parser generators to create parsers automatically from the CSS grammar files.
+As you recall from the parser introduction, Bison creates a bottom up shift-reduce parser.
+Firefox uses a top down parser written manually.
+In both cases each CSS file is parsed into a StyleSheet object.
+Each object contains CSS rules.
+The CSS rule objects contain selector and declaration objects and other objects corresponding to CSS grammar.

+# Scripts #
+The model of the web is synchronous.
+Authors expect scripts to be parsed and executed immediately when the parser reaches a <script> tag.
+The parsing of the document halts until the script has been executed.
+If the script is external then the resource must first be fetched from the network - this is also done synchronously, and parsing halts until the resource is fetched.
+This was the model for many years and is also specified in HTML4 and 5 specifications.
+Authors can add the "defer" attribute to a script, in which case it will not halt document parsing and will execute after the document is parsed.
+HTML5 adds an option to mark the script as asynchronous so it will be parsed and executed by a different thread.

+# Render tree construction #
+While the DOM tree is being constructed, the browser constructs another tree, the render tree.
+This tree is of visual elements in the order in which they will be displayed.
+It is the visual representation of the document.
+The purpose of this tree is to enable painting the contents in their correct order.

+Firefox calls the elements in the render tree "frames".
+WebKit uses the term renderer or render object.

+A renderer knows how to lay out and paint itself and its children.

+# Layout #
+When the renderer is created and added to the tree, it does not have a position and size.
+Calculating these values is called layout or reflow.

+HTML uses a flow based layout model, meaning that most of the time it is possible to compute the geometry in a single pass.
+Elements later "in the flow" typically do not affect the geometry of elements that are earlier "in the flow", so layout can proceed left-to-right, top-to-bottom through the document.
+There are exceptions: for example, HTML tables may require more than one pass.

+The coordinate system is relative to the root frame.
+Top and left coordinates are used.

+Layout is a recursive process.
+It begins at the root renderer, which corresponds to the <html> element of the HTML document.
+Layout continues recursively through some or all of the frame hierarchy, computing geometric information for each renderer that requires it.

+The position of the root renderer is 0,0 and its dimensions are the viewport - the visible part of the browser window.

+All renderers have a "layout" or "reflow" method, each renderer invokes the layout method of its children that need layout.

+The layout usually has the following pattern:

+Parent renderer determines its own width.
+Parent goes over children and:
+Place the child renderer (sets its x and y).
+Calls child layout if needed - they are dirty or we are in a global layout, or for some other reason - which calculates the child's height.
+Parent uses children's accumulative heights and the heights of margins and padding to set its own height - this will be used by the parent renderer's parent.
+Sets its dirty bit to false.
+Firefox uses a "state" object(nsHTMLReflowState) as a parameter to layout (termed "reflow").
+Among others the state includes the parents width.

+The output of the Firefox layout is a "metrics" object(nsHTMLReflowMetrics).
+It will contain the renderer computed height.

+# Painting #
+In the painting stage, the render tree is traversed and the renderer's "paint()" method is called to display content on the screen.
+Painting uses the UI infrastructure component.

+# Global and Incremental #
+Like layout, painting can also be global - the entire tree is painted - or incremental.
+In incremental painting, some of the renderers change in a way that does not affect the entire tree.
+The changed renderer invalidates its rectangle on the screen.
+This causes the OS to see it as a "dirty region" and generate a "paint" event.
+The OS does it cleverly and coalesces several regions into one.
+In Chrome it is more complicated because the renderer is in a different process then the main process.
+Chrome simulates the OS behavior to some extent.
+The presentation listens to these events and delegates the message to the render root.
+The tree is traversed until the relevant renderer is reached.
+It will repaint itself (and usually its children).

+# The painting order #
+CSS2 defines the order of the painting process.
+This is actually the order in which the elements are stacked in the stacking contexts.
+This order affects painting since the stacks are painted from back to front.
+The stacking order of a block renderer is:

+background color
+background image
+border
+children
+outline